Goidz/music_pic/README.md

 ![Game Page](docs/musicpic-question-page.png)

-The game page are again made up of the header and instrucctions.
+The game page is again made up of the header and instrucctions.

-Underneath is the hint-image.
+The questions are shuffled before each game starts.

-The image is related to a song-title.
+Underneath is the hint-image which is related to a song-title.

 Below the hint-image is a clue written in the form of an anecdote or fact.

-Following the image players have a multiple-choice button area to make a selection from.
+Following the image, players have a multiple-choice button area to make a selection from.
 After each question the current score is shown beneath this area.
-After 5 questions a score is presented out of 5 and a possibility to restart a new game.
+After 5 questions have been answered, a total score out of 5 is presented together with a possibility to start a new game.

 ### Game page in progress.
 <details>